 Fluconazole is metabolised only to a minor extent.
 Of a radioactive dose, only 11% is excreted in a changed form in the urine.
-Fluconazole is a moderate inhibitor of the isozymes CYP2C9 and CYP3A4 (see section 4.5).
+Fluconazole is a moderate inhibitor of the isozymes CYP2C9 and CYP3A4 (see section 4.5 Interaction with other medicinal products and other forms of interaction).
 Fluconazole is also a strong inhibitor of the isozyme CYP2C19.